DanHUMassMed/sumtube/README.md

 This calculation ensures the total size of all summaries won't exceed the available context window.
 The remaining 40% of the context window is reserved for:
 - Introduction (10%)
 - Conclusion (10%)
-- Instruction prompt to the LLM (10%)
+- Instruction prompts to the LLM (10%)
 - Safety cushion (10%)

 By maintaining this balance, we can efficiently aggregate all summaries in the final processing step while staying within context limits.